wp-plugins/ezanga-contextual/readme.txt

 8) Click the dropdown arrow on the "eZanga Contextual" widget to display all customizable features.

-9) You will need a Token to complete this form, if you don't alreay know what your token is, call your eZanga sales rep at 888-439-2642 or log in to Traffic Advisors® to get it.
+9) You will need a Token to complete this form, if you don't alreay know what your token is, call your eZanga sales rep at 888-439-2642 or log in to Traffic Advisors&reg; to get it.

 10) Fill out the form and hit 'Save.'